Frank Darabont: Mob City (2013)

 Not too long after leaving The Walking Dead, Darabont struck a deal with TNT to develop a pilot for a new series to air on their channel, titled L.A.
 Noir, based on a book by author John Buntin.
 Darabont discovered the book at LAX Airport and, after two days straight of reading it, decided to adapt it for television.
 Darabont was very passionate about the project as he had always wanted to produce a film noir.

 Darabont cast Jon Bernthal, whom he had worked with on The Walking Dead, in the lead role for the series.
 Other Darabont regulars cast included Jeffrey DeMunn and Alexa Davalos.
 The series was given a full season order of six episodes in the fall of 2012 and the title of the series was changed to Mob City.
 The series premiered in December 2013 and was met with mixed to positive reviews.
 The series was cancelled after one season.

 Other work

-Darabont also held the rights to two other Stephen King stories, The Long Walk and The Monkey, neither of which he ever adapted.
+Darabont also held the rights to two other Stephen King stories, The Long Walk and The Monkey.